Bmathews721/mcp-demo/README.md

-# MCP Demo - Sandbox Credentials for Anthropic Reviewers
+# MCP Demo - Sandbox for Autonomy MCP Server

-This is a demo repository for testing MCP (Model Context Protocol) integrations.
-It provides sandbox credentials and mock data for Anthropic reviewers.
+This is a demo repository for testing the **Autonomy MCP Server** integrations with GitHub, Vercel, and Google Drive.

 ## Overview

 This demo includes:
 - Test GitHub repository (`Bmathews721/mcp-demo`)
-- Dummy Vercel project configuration
+- Vercel project for deployment testing
-- Mock data files simulating production data
+- Google Drive folder with sample documents
-- Sample Next.js application for testing
+- Sample Next.js application for testing the MCP server

 ## Quick Start